jrlanglois/jrl_env/README.md

 Both workflows run automatically on pushes and pull requests to the `main` branch.

-## License
+## Licence

-ISC License.
-See LICENSE.md for details.
+ISC Licence.
+See LICENCE.md for details.